-Figure 4: All (potentially) Scaled and/or Centered Spectra (as indicated) colored by concentration From here a Pearson Product Correlation (mathematical process) study was done to identify spectral regions of interest and access their feasibility for extrapolating trends.
-Areas where the blue correlation line reaches 1 or near to 1 are great candidates for chemometric development, because they correlate correspondingly with the concentrations.
+Figure 4: All (potentially) Scaled and/or Centered Spectra (as indicated) colored by concentration Next, a Pearson Product Correlation (mathematical process) study was done to identify spectral regions of interest and access their feasibility for extrapolating trends.
+Areas where the blue correlation line reaches 1 or near to 1 are great candidates for chemometric development, because they correlate positively with the concentrations.
 Areas below zero are regions where the signal correlates negatively with the known concentrations.
-The red spectrum line is shown for visual reference.
+The red spectrum line is shown for visual reference (Figures 5-6).